How Will Packer Plans to Revive the Oscars: ‘This Is The Year’

 Oscar producer Will Packer is in good spirits about producing this year’s 94th telecast.
 Like everyone globally, he’s spent the past two years having existential thoughts regarding his legacy, influence and priorities.
 But, a Hollywood outsider, Packer could be the right man for the job.

 Packer and the Academy have received criticism following the announcement that eight categories, three shorts and five artisan, will be pre-recorded and edited into the live telecast for viewers at home.
 He says he has empathy and respect for the craftspeople.
-Still, he decided to treat the show as an entertainment property, saying: “I’m going to do the best I can to treat this show with the reverence and respect I think it deserves, but I’m also going to try to make an entertaining show.”
+Still, he decided to treat the show as an entertainment property, telling Variety’s Awards Circuit Podcast, “I’m going to do the best I can to treat this show with the reverence and respect I think it deserves, but I’m also going to try to make an entertaining show.”

 Packer is generally a fearless person, unafraid of challenges, but he admits to the “hesitation” for taking the responsibility of ushering the most prestigious awards show in history into a new dawn.
 He had conversations about taking this gig before, but the timing wasn’t right.
 Mostly due to the steering of his self-owned media company, Will Packer Prods., which has assembled an array of blockbuster titles that have grossed more than $1 billion worldwide.